Fred Kader Shoah Foundation Testimony

 Fred Kader

-There was a group from the orphanage from Wezembeek Oppem at Mrs. Bloom.
-Mrs. Marie Albert Bloom, Bloom was her maiden name, was the director of what had happened was that this Jewish orphanage was created in September because there were a lot of Jewish children who were left as orphans roaming the streets of Belgium in Brussels.
+There was a group from the orphanage from Wezembeek Oppem at Mrs. Blum.
+Mrs. Marie Albert Blum, Blum was her married name, was the director of what had happened was that this Jewish orphanage was created in September because there were a lot of Jewish children who were left as orphans roaming the streets of Belgium in Brussels.
 And this home in Wezembeek had actually been a pulmonary sanitarium for TB.
 And so it was a children's place.
-And Mrs. Bloom was working there, and she was the only one who had some nursing experience.
+And Mrs. Blum was working there, and she was the only one who had some nursing experience.
 So when there were a lot of orphaned children roaming the streets through the Jewish organization, and obviously with the acceptance by the occupied German army, they were allowed to create this place for the placement of Jewish children who were orphans.
 And so the sanitarium got converted to an orphanage.
-And so if your parents were lost or "deported" or, quote, in those days you weren't deported, they went to "work" somewhere in Europe.
+And so if your parents were lost or deported or, quote, in those days you weren't deported, they went to "work" somewhere in Europe.
 It's what the Nazis were saying, but effectively they're on their way to Auschwitz.
 So if you were born in Belgium and you were under the age of 16, then you could be placed in this orphanage in Wezembeek Oppem, which is little towns which are really suburbs, effectively, of Brussels.
 And being out in the country, that's why there had been a sanitarium.
-And Mrs. Marie Albert Bloom being familiar with the place, having had some nursing experience looking after children.
-So [she] got volunteered to look after the orphanage.
-Actually, her family, she herself was born in Belgium, and her family actually, from what I gathered from her, some of them had left Belgium to end up now during the Holocaust, and she elected to remain behind and indeed become responsible for these orphaned children.
-And she was a young lady in the late 20s, I guess, 20s and early 30s, looking after all these orphaned children.
+And Mrs. Marie Albert Blum being familiar with the place, having had some nursing experience looking after children.
+Sort of got volunteered to look after the orphanage.
+Actually, her family, she herself was born in Belgium, and her family actually, from what I gathered from her, some of them had left Belgium and gotten out during the Holocaust, and she elected to remain behind and indeed become responsible for these orphaned children.
+And she was a young lady in her late 20s, I guess, 20s and early 30s, looking after all these orphaned children.
 Eventually, in time, this orphanage became part of all of the orphanages and known places known to the Nazis where Jewish children were being kept.
 Everybody was registered who was Jewish.
 Everybody wore a Jewish star.
 Everybody had to be, their whereabouts had to be known to the Nazis to the Gestapo.
-And when it started off as an orphanage for Jewish children, where had lost their parents, actually got incorporated into this major overall organization that Judenrat put together in which the Nazis and the Gestapo were very aware of.
+And when it started off as an orphanage for Jewish children who had lost their parents, actually got incorporated into this major overall organization that Judenrat put together in which the Nazis and the Gestapo were very aware of.
 What happened was that the home had been started in the beginning of September, 1942, and by October, they had already over 50-odd children there with about seven, eight people, adults, that were looking after the children.
-Mrs. Marie Albert Bloom was there, his sister, who, now lives in Israel, who survived.
-Mrs. Marie Albert Bloom still lives in Belgium, in Brussels, but she, her sister, and these other adults, they were looking after this place, and the Nazi commander, the Nazi and the Gestapo people decided the end of October to liquidate the orphanage and to send everybody to Malines and then on to Auschwitz.
+Mrs. Marie Albert Blum was there, with her sister, who now lives in Israel, who survived.
+Mrs. Marie Albert Blum still lives in Belgium, in Brussels, but she, her sister, and these other adults, they were looking after this place, and the Nazi commander, the Nazi and the Gestapo people decided the end of October to liquidate the orphanage and to send everybody to Malines and then on to Auschwitz.

 Sheryl Tatelman